NishaMcNealis/ai-and-gender/_pages/about.md

 published: true
 ---

 Nisha McNealis is a fourth-year computer science major at UCLA.
-This project was created for DH 150: Digital Storytelling in Fall 2022.
+This project was originally created for DH 150: Digital Storytelling in Fall 2022.